10/30/2024

 Michael McDonald

 Yeah, you know, our long-term goal continues to be to get that ES business to the 30% range, and that's what we're going to drive towards.
 We'll continue to see margin expansion throughout 2025.
 We both have pricing initiatives, volume initiatives, but we also have cost initiatives.
-Start up a Kimbell and what we're going to be doing there will help us to get more efficient within our network as well.
+Startup at Kimball and what we're going to be doing there will help us to get more efficient within our network as well.
 So all those will allow us to continue to expand on the EBITDA margin for our environmental services.

 speaker

 Yeah, there's no reason to think, Adam, that we won't continue to drive kind of margin expansion in that business.
 We're going to have a little bit of rollover from HEPCO for the three months we didn't own it.
 We're going to have the new incinerator that Eric spoke of.
-We're going to have – and we had a fair amount of EBITDA or good growth in EBITDA this year.
+We had a fair amount of good growth in EBITDA this year.
 That's based on good pricing and good leverage of our network, and that's going to continue in 2025.
-You know, one thing I would say is that when Eric talked about containerized waste being record levels, that is really – that provides a lot of leverage into this business because adding kind of one more drum to a network really is at a very high margin.
-So that really is – I see that as our secret to success here for the first, you know, first year even through the last couple of years, and that continues into 2024 and into 2025.
-That leverage and that ability to drive that incremental drum is
+One thing I would say is that when Eric talked about containerized waste being record levels, I mean, that is really – that provides a lot of leverage into this business because adding kind of one more drum to a network really is at a very high margin.
+So that really is – I see that as our secret to success here for the first year, even the last couple of years, and that continues into 2024 and 2025.
+That leverage and that ability to drive that incremental drum is really a difference maker.

 speaker